en-jschuetze/blazor-dotnet-docker/README.md

 # blazor-dotnet-docker

-Test project to run blazor dotnet on docker.
+Test project to run blazor dotnet version 8.0 on docker.